 It means that as an employer, you will maintain full day-to-day management of your employee, and will be the person that directs and encourages your staff, however, you will not be burdened with the difficulty of registering a local legal entity and hiring staff in a country where you do not understand the rules and requirements for employment (not to mention the administration involved in running a company).

-Advantages and Disadvantages of PEO in Latin America
+Advantages and Disadvantages an Employer of Record (EOR) in Latin America

 - Time and money: The first and most important advantage of using PEO or an Employer of Record Service provider is they can save you large amounts of time and money.
 Especially if you are a small to medium-sized company, or equally if you are only seeking to hire a few members of staff to carry out more specific tasks abroad, the cost and time involved with forming a legal entity in Latin America can be quite problematic.